 The Housing Ombudsman publishes an annual report for landlords where they have determined five or more cases in the year.
-The Housing Ombudsman has not considered any cases for Telford and Wrekin Council between 1 April 2023 and 31 March 2024, so a report in not available.
+The Housing Ombudsman has not considered any cases for Telford and Wrekin Council between 1 April 2025 and 31 March 2026, so the Housing Ombudsman has not published a Report in relation to Telford & Wrekin Council.